 Loida Garcia-Febo is the 2015 Elizabeth Martinez Lifetime Achievement Award from REFORMA, an Outstanding Alumna of the University of Puerto Rico EGCTI, and a recipient of the ALA’s Elizabeth Futas Catalyst for Change Award.
 She is passionate about libraries and works with diverse communities globally.

 Garcia-Febo is an international librarian and consultant, researcher, speaker and writer of topics such as human rights, access to information, advocacy, diverse populations, new professionals and continuing professional development.
 She is President of Information New Wave, an international charity seeking to enhance the education of minority groups in the USA and in developing countries.
 She is an expert strategizing services for diverse and multi-ethnic groups.
-Garcia-Febo is Principal at LGF International Strategies where she help businesses, organizations, libraries and professional associations to carry out global research, strategize international relations, access to information, services to diverse populations and communities.
+Garcia-Febo is Principal at LGF International Strategies where she help organizations, libraries and professional associations to carry out global research, strategize international relations, access to information, services to diverse populations and communities.
 Additionally, she is an expert coordinating educational events, leadership programs and developing curricula for the mentioned subject areas.
 She enjoys working with students and new professionals.
 Garcia-Febo is pursuing a Ph.D. in Information Studies.
 Her areas of expertise also include grant-writing, international relations, internships & exchanges, customer service, collection development, outreach, and services to immigrants and multicultural populations.
 She has spoken about these topics at ABC, CNN, NPR, Univision, Telemundo, New York Times and media outlets in different regions of the world.

 Garcia-Febo has notably spoken at events coordinated by US Embassies in Tokyo, Mexico and Spain.
 Currently, promotes access to information and advocates about library matters in collaboration with various global NGOs at the United Nations.
 Additionally, Loida has participated in worldwide strategic meetings to streamline library services.
 Countries include Argentina, Brazil, Colombia, Costa Rica, Denmark, Finland, France, Italy, Jamaica, Japan, Mexico, The Netherlands, Norway, Philippines, Peru, Sweden, South Korea, South Africa and Spain.

-*Recently, Garcia-Febo was interviewed publications from the German Library Association, University of Puerto Rico and the Colegi Oficial de Bibliotecaris-Documentalistes de Catalunya (COBDC) (Official College of Librarians and Archivists of Catalonia).
+*Recently, Garcia-Febo was interviewed by publications from the German Library Association, University of Puerto Rico and the Colegi Oficial de Bibliotecaris-Documentalistes de Catalunya (COBDC) (Official College of Librarians and Archivists of Catalonia).

 Garcia-Febo received the 2015 Elizabeth Martinez Lifetime Achievement Award from REFORMA, the American Library Association’s 2010 Elizabeth Futas Catalyst for Change Award, was named a Mover & Shaker by Library Journal, and an Outstanding Woman by Impremedia and El Diario/ La Prensa.
 She is a Notable Member of the ALA International Relations Round Table.